 While the First Amendment’s Establishment Clause prohibits government-coerced support for religion, barring the government from favoring one religion over another, the Free Exercise and Equal Protection Clauses forbid the government from favoring non-religion over religion—such as by funding students who freely choose secular options, but not those who freely choose religious options (the essence of the legal argument of school choice opponents).
 A line of federal cases over the past 25 years has articulated a way to resolve the tension between these two clauses: strict neutrality, whereby government may not favor religion, but it may not hinder it either—a notion that fits neatly with Florida’s “incidental benefit” rulings.

 In addition to Zelman v.
-Simmons-Harris—the 2002 Supreme Court victory for vouchers in Cleveland—recent federal cases that make the argument for neutrality include:
+Simmons-Harris46—the 2002 Supreme Court victory for vouchers in Cleveland—recent federal cases that make the argument for neutrality include:

 School Choice and Blaine Amendments After Locke v.
 Davey